 This can land traders in potentially bad positions when the market opens.
 If they’re overleveraged and the margin changes, they might face an unexpected liquidation.
 Don’t let it happen to you.

 A trading halt is a temporary halt on trading, either in one exchange or across the board in several exchanges at once.

-It’s well worth the small amount of time required to find out if there’s a halt, especially if the news or catalyst isn’t strong.
+Because of this, it’s always important to check if a stock is emerging from a halt.
+It’s worth the small amount of time required to find out if there’s a halt, especially if the news or catalyst isn’t strong.

-Given the many unknowns with pre-market trading, it’s not generally a technique that’s suitable for new traders.
+Given the many unknowns with premarket trading, it’s not generally a technique that’s suitable for new traders.

-The knowledge you can gain about the market during this time can help you form your trading plan ahead of the curve — so when the market opens, you’re ready to rock.
+The knowledge you can gain about the market during this time can help you build your trading plan ahead of the curve — so when the market opens, you’re ready to rock.

 What do you think?
 How do you keep track of premarket activity?
 Leave a comment!